core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 In such a case, a client would implicitly request to join the OSCORE group when sending the observe registration request to the server.
 When replying, the server includes the group keying material and related information in the informative response (see {{ssec-server-side-informative}}).

-Additionally to what defined in {{sec-server-side}}, the CBOR map in the informative response payload contains the following fields, whose CBOR labels are defined in {{informative-response-params}}.
+Additionally to what is defined in {{sec-server-side}}, the CBOR map in the informative response payload contains the following fields, whose CBOR labels are defined in {{informative-response-params}}.

 * 'gp_material': this element is a CBOR map, which includes what the client needs in order to set up the Group OSCORE Security Context.